 Initially, these parallels both intrigued and repelled me at the same time.
 I was intrigued because I had come to the understanding that most of Biblical history is not accurate – at least not the parts that were translated into English.
 This made me wonder how many of the practices outlined in the old testament were so apparent in an ancient system like Ifa.

-The same parallels also repelled me because I had had a difficult time transitioning out of Christianity.
-I was hurt, angry, frustrated, and confused by all the lies that I had been told.
-So, at that time I wanted nothing to do with Christianity or anything that resembled it.
-This is why I wasn’t so eager to learn much about Ifa even though it kept coming up in my studies.
+The same parallels also repelled me because I had difficulty transitioning from Christianity.
+I was hurt, angry, frustrated, and confused by all the lies I had been told.
+So, at that time, I wanted nothing to do with Christianity or anything that resembled it.
+This is why I wasn’t so eager to learn much about Ifa, even though it kept coming up in my studies.

-As I moved forward in my spiritual journey, I was able to reconcile my anger and frustration with Christianity.
+As I moved forward in my spiritual journey, I reconciled my anger and frustration with Christianity.
 I realized that it was a truncated version of my ancestral heritage.
-Though it has been severely manipulated and used as a weapon, I am now grateful that my ancestors were able to leave me with a remnant of their knowledge and wisdom through this system.
+It has been severely manipulated and used as a weapon.
+But I am now grateful that my ancestors were able to leave me with a remnant of their knowledge and wisdom through this system.

-I have also come to appreciate Ifa to a great extent through this newfound knowledge and understanding.
+I have also come to appreciate Ifa greatly through this newfound knowledge and understanding.
 Likewise, I have gained a different level of respect and appreciation for Christianity though I am no longer a Christian.

-I started reading books and watching videos about the practice, and even reaching out to Ifa spiritualists (Iyanifas and Babalawos).
-After I had my first dafa (Ifa) divination performed, I knew that it was time for me to become a serious devotee of Ifa.
+I started reading books and watching videos about the practice and even reaching out to Ifa spiritualists (Iyanifas and Babalawos).
+After I had my first Ifa divination performed, I knew that it was time for me to become a serious devotee of Ifa.
 This was revealed to me through my reading and intuitively in my spirit.

 And, my ancestors have been faithful to a fault.
-They have kept me from making many mistakes as I have navigated my way through the Ifa system.
+They have kept me from making many mistakes as I navigate through the Ifa system.
 Even at times when I stubbornly wanted to go in one direction, they blocked my path.
 This left me with no choice but to go in a different direction.
 In hindsight, I am dutifully grateful for them intervening in such instances.

-My ancestors and other spiritual guides also helped me find a suitable babalawo in a very short period of time.
-They have shown me the resources that are most beneficial to me for understanding and submitting myself to Ifa.
-And, they have kept me grounded as I have completed specific milestones along my journey into the Ifa spiritual system.
+My ancestors and other spiritual guides also helped me find a suitable Babalawo.
+They have shown me the resources that are most beneficial to me for understanding and working with Ifa.
+And they have kept me grounded as I have completed specific milestones along my journey into the Ifa spiritual system.